 When you have goals and decided the priority level, the next thing here is planning your day, weeks and months efficiently so that you can manage time well.

 With good planning, you can plan your whole day schedule and stick to it for better productivity.

 Delegation of responsibilities

 Now since you have planned everything, it is not possible that you are able to do all the things alone on time.
-Definitely you need help or assistance of team members or subordinates.
+Definitely you need help or assistance from team members or subordinates.

 Here come the proper delegation skills, which will let you assign the right tasks to the right people so that the tasks are accomplished on time and in the right way.
 This will, in turn, help you accomplish your short term and long term goals.

-For practicing effective time management skills, you must be careful towards your mental and physical health.
+For practicing effective time management skills, you must be careful about your mental and physical health.